neuropoly/intranet.neuro.polymtl.ca/_sources/conferences.md

 **A priori (travel advance)**

-Send an email to `dge.sec-biomedical@polymtl.ca` and ask them for a travel advance.
+Send an email to `dge.finances@polymtl.ca` and ask them for a travel advance.

 The amount of the advance is an estimate of all your eligible conference fees \(see above\).